 Redcar has varied cuisine restaurants, many pubs, reasonable shopping and several free museums.
 The Oldest lifeboat in the world, built in 1802 and still intact, is located on Redcar Promenade.
 The ‘Zetland Lifeboat Museum’ is free to visit.
 Kirkleatham Museum, also free, is on the outskirts of Redcar town and once again, it is worth visiting with a great kids play area and free parking.

 Close by the museum, just 500 metres away is the newly opened Kirkleatham Walled Garden.
 The garden changes throughout the growing season with everchanging shrubs, fruit trees and many other well kept plants and water features.
 There is a small cost to visit the garden but special rates for families or OAPs.
 There is also a decent Cafe on site which doesn’t charge for access only drinks etc. A nice place to sit outside in good weather.

 Another picturesque area of cliffs and beach.
 Flamborough is 37 miles from Whitby, beyond Cayton Bay, Scarborough and Filey.

 The North Yorkshire Moors

-When the weather is good take a drive onto the moors.
+When the weather is good, take a drive onto the moors.
 You’re now going inland, either west or east, it doesn’t matter.
 Try driving to the Moors Centre at Danby This is about 16 miles from Whitby, on the Moor Road travelling West.
 Free entry, kids play area and free seating outside for a picnic etc.

 21 miles inland from Whitby.
-Packed with popular tourist destinations, independent shops and markets and beautiful historic and natural attractions.
+Packed with popular tourist venues, independent shops and markets and beautiful historic and natural attractions.
 Pickering is a bustling and vibrant market town set at the edge of the majestic North York Moors.